CUSP for Safe Surgery

 The project team includes world-renowned experts from the Armstrong Institute, the American College of Surgeons, the University of Pennsylvania and the World Health Organization Patient Safety Programme.
 In addition, the team includes faculty who helped develop and implement the Department of Defense and AHRQ-funded TeamSTEPPS team training program.

-In less than two years, this project has recruited more than 200 hospitals in 30 states.
+This project has recruited more than 250 hospitals in 37 states.

 If your team is currently participating in SUSP or you would like to review presentations, tools and other content from the project, visit the SUSP project website.